Other ways to help:

 1. Donate what you can afford, so that we can bring you more great issues and hold even more events around the globe.
 Good news for donors in the US: we're now tax deductible and open to corporate sponsorship and individual patronages, as long as we keep our independence.
 Get in touch at firstname.lastname@example.org if you would like to work something out.

-4. If you have feedback about your experience of our site, please let us know.
-We welcome any suggestions to improve.
+2. We welcome any suggestions to improve.
+If you have feedback about your experience of our site, please let us know.

-8. We are at the brink of launching an educational arm and a podcast.
-If have the relevant experience and would like to help us develop these projects, send us an email, making a passionate case for yourself!
+8. We are developing an educational arm and a podcast.
+If you have the relevant experience and would like to help us with these projects, send us an email, making a passionate case for yourself!

 9. We are constantly looking for ways to engage underrepresented communities.
 Although we try to reach out to everyone, Asymptote is still not networked in certain regions (e.g., Africa).
 If you belong to such an underrepresented region and would like to bring its literature to the world's attention, give us a shout.
 We are a global journal; we'd love to work with you.